New York business fraud lawsuit against the Trump Organization: Week 6

 Trump testified for four hours on November 6.
 It would be his final testimony.
 He responded to some questions in a speechlike manner, prompting the judge to warn him that "This is not a political rally."
 Trump repeated his already-dismissed claim that disclaimers on financial statements absolved his company.
 Trump acknowledged that "I would look at them [the financial statements], I would see them, and I would maybe on occasion have some suggestions."
 He also acknowledged that he might have directed or influenced the valuations for several of the properties in question, possibly including his Trump Tower penthouse; he also admitted that specific valuation was one mistake the organization had made.
 As he left the courthouse, he told reporters that he had shown that "Everything we did was absolutely right."

+In his final ruling, Judge Engoron described Trump's testimony.
+"Donald Trump rarely responded to the questions asked and he frequently interjected long, irrelevant speeches on issues far beyond the scope of the trial", he wrote.
+"His refusal to answer the questions directly, or in some cases, at all, severely compromised his credibility.”

 Ivanka Trump testified on November 8.
 According to the AG, Ivanka's testimony corroborated that "she clearly was involved in negotiating and securing ... favorable loans" for the primary defendants and that she financially benefited from fraudulent financial statements.
 Ivanka stated that she was unable to remember many details, even when presented with her emails; some of these portray her as a key player in (unsuccessfully) trying to secure $50 million from Deutsche Bank for the Trump International Hotel Washington, D.C., in 2016.

 The OAG then rested its case, having heard from 25 witnesses.